Biology Department History

 Within the last few years, the Science Division at Roanoke has been successful obtaining funds for facilities improvement and to purchase new equipment.
 A $1.5 million grant from the Kresge Foundation has made possible the purchase of several pieces of modern equipment by the Biology Department, including a state-of-the-art liquid scintillation counter, several pieces of equipment for our molecular biology laboratory, and sophisticated video taping and analysis systems.
 A portion of the Kresge grant has been set aside as an endowment to provide for the purchase of new equipment on a continuing basis.
 In the summer of 1993, the Science Division received a $250,000 grant (matched by Roanoke College for a total of $500,000) from the National Science Foundation expressly for the purpose of revitalizing research space in the science buildings.

-Over the last several years, the department has received substantial support from the McFeeley-Rogers Foundation in Pennsylvania.
-This support has allowed us, among other things, to upgrade our teaching microscopes, establish a state-of-the-art digital image acquisition and analysis facility and substantially upgrade our collection of teaching equipment to support the molecular and cellular biology portions of our curriculum.
+As the 21st centruty began, the department received substantial support from the McFeeley-Rogers Foundation in Pennsylvania.
+This support allowed us, among other things, to upgrade our teaching microscopes, establish a state-of-the-art digital image acquisition and analysis facility and substantially upgrade our collection of teaching equipment to support the molecular and cellular biology portions of our curriculum.

 The success of initiatives like these has made it possible for Roanoke science students to have access to modern, sophisticated equipment and facilities so they may be better prepared for whatever career path they choose beyond Roanoke.